ray-project/ray/doc/source/ray-overview/use-cases.rst

 Performing inference on incoming batches of data can be parallelized by exporting the architecture and weights of a trained model to the shared object store.
 Using these model replicas, Ray AIR's :ref:`Batch Predictor <air-predictors>` scales predictions on batches across workers.

+Learn more about batch inference with the following resources.

 .. figure:: /images/batch_inference.png

   Using Ray AIR's ``BatchPredictor`` for batch inference.